norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 }
 ```

-12. #### Create an empty CodeDeploy Application
+11. #### Create an empty CodeDeploy Application
 We will need a CodeDeploy app for our ECS service to set up blue/green deploys in.
 So navigate to CodePipeline -> Applications -> and create a new application named something sensible like `bash-dog-deploy-application`.
 Leave this open.

-13. #### Create the ECS Cluster and initial Task Definition
+12. #### Create the ECS Cluster and initial Task Definition
 Setting up the initial runtime is a little bit of a juggling act; You first create your ECS Cluster, Task Definition, and ECS Service with the Service _linked_ to the Code Deploy (but not exactly managed by it yet).
 The idea is to manually stand up the service and get it to a "healthy" state, and _then_ have CodeDeploy take over.
 	1. We **create a new cluster** from the ECS home page.
 Name the cluster something logical like `bash-dog`, leave all the defaults.
 This will take a minute, just leave it and wait until it is ready (clicking ahead will break things).
-	2. Next we
-Once up, we need a base task definition for the service we are about to create.
-- Click on _Task definitions_, _Create a new task definition (with JSON)_.
-Paste the guts of your `taskdef.json` file and save.
+	2. Next we **create a task definition** that will be used by our service.
+From the ECS home page click on _Task definitions_, _Create a new task definition (with JSON)_.
+Paste the guts of your `taskdef.json` file (the one in your application repo) and save.
-Back to the `bash-dog` cluster page, time to create a service.
+	3. Finally we will create our ECS Service.
+Navigate to the `bash-dog` cluster and click
 - Click _Create_ under Services.
 Leave the defaults for Environment.
 - Under _Deployment Configuration_ select the task family name you just created.
 - Name the service something logical like `bash-dog`.